-The Royal Army museum, unfortunately was closed for refurbishment anyway at the time of our visit, and was due to reopen the middle of April.
-I recommend anyone visiting Brussels to check it out.
-There is an elevator that takes you up to the top of the arch and gives you a great view of the city.
-There are also about 150 old war planes on display, along with trenches and old war uniforms etc. There is no fee to enter the museum either!
+There are also about 150 old war planes on display, along with trenches and old war uniforms, etc. There is no fee to enter the museum either!
 Free!
 How often do you hear that at any touristy sight?
+Except for London that is, where you get into most museums for free.
+It adds up, especially when prices are very high.
 I consider the Royal Army Museum a must-see in Brussels.

 Closed on Mondays.